iCliniq Logo

 Based on your query, my opinion is as follows (attachment removed to protect patient identity):

-1. Routine variation in various white blood cell count is normal.
-When 100 cells are counted and the other cell group is a bit increased, then the other cell group like monocytes here may turn low in counts.
+1. Routine variation in various white blood cell counts is normal.
+When 100 cells are counted, and the other cell group is a bit increased, then the other cell group, like monocytes here, may turn low in counts.

 2. As all other counts are normal, no bone marrow disease can be suspected.
 This is just a routine variation.

-3. If you look at maximum percentage of all cells together in WBC, it will be more than 100 percent together.
-Variation in other cell line inversely affects the count.
+3. If you look at the maximum percentage of all cells together in WBC, it will be more than 100 percent together.
+Variation in other cell lines inversely affects the count.

 4. As there is no infection or any other problems, this variation can be safely ignored.
-If other cell counts come near minimum limits, then this will come back.
-Repeat the test after three months and it should be normal.
+If other cell counts approach the minimum limits, this will come back.
+Repeat the test after three months, and it should be normal.

 Patient's Query